 Generative search is no longer a side-channel.
 Across the brands we audit, 12–27% of branded search traffic now comes from conversations inside ChatGPT, Perplexity, Gemini, and Google's AI Overviews — and it's climbing every quarter.
+(The 12–27% range is the spread we observe across audits in our portfolio over the last six months — it's directional, not a measured single-cohort figure.
+Your mileage will depend heavily on category and brand maturity.)

 If the only thing your SEO program cares about is blue-link rankings in Google, you're leaving the highest-intent traffic on the table.